Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Bayes rule in ML.md

 - $\mathcal{D}$: our data
 - $p(\mathcal{D}|\theta)$
 	- **Likelihood**: How much **evidence** is there in the data for a specific parameter set
+	- How likely is it that we see the data we've got given these parameters?
 - $p(\theta)$
 	- **Prior**: What are my beliefs of the parameters before seeing the data
 - $p(\theta|\mathcal{D})$